 PHP 301 Redirect

-If you would like to set the PHP redirect to be permanent instead of temporary, then you can use the status code 301.
-301 indicates a permanent redirection so the browser will automatically redirect a user using the old URL to the new address of the page, and inform search engine bots that the page is no longer available and can be replaced with the new page.
-As a result, a 301 redirect is considered the most user and search engine-friendly 3xx code.
+To set a permanent PHP redirect, you can use the status code 301.
+Because this code indicates an indefinite redirection, the browser automatically redirects the user using the old URL to the new page address.
+It also informs search engines that the page isn’t available anymore but is replaced with the new one.
+Consequently, a 301 redirect is considered the most user and search engine-friendly 3xx code.

-Here’s an example of the header call with the 301 code specified:
+Here’s what the header call with the 301 code specified looks like:

 PHP redirects can help users and search engines navigate smoothly and securely between pages on your site.
 The good news is setting up these redirects is easy thanks to the header() function.